tscnlab/FernandezAlonsoEtAl_JPinealRes_2025/README.md

 ## Large files

 Two large files could not be added to this GitHub repository due to file size restrictions.
-They can be found here: https://doi.org/10.5281/zenodo.15633759.
+They can be found in a separate Zenodo repository (DOI: [10.5281/zenodo.15633759](https://doi.org/10.5281/zenodo.15633759).

 ## Technical note on VR adapters